wwoods/job_stream/README.md

 Roadmap
 -------

-* update README with new setup (template arguments, instantiate a copy, NAME())
-* update README with perhaps Calculate PI task (experimental parallelism)
 * re-nice certain processors to use lab machines (mention in README that you only need to invoke mpirun -hostfile hostfile nice -n 19 path/to/program args
 * Smarter serialization....... maybe hash serialized entities, and store a dict